GentleCold/dotfiles/README.md

 ## install

-edit dotfiles var in `install.sh`
+Edit dotfiles var in `install.sh`

-run: `sh install.sh` ( if you trust me
+Run: `sh install.sh` ( if you trust me

-it just back up if the dir is existing and create soft link
+It will back up your configurations if which is existing and create soft links then

-you need more efforts to configurations before using them completely
+You need more efforts to configurations before using them completely

 ## preview